The Changing Role of Law Enforcement

 Throughout the modern history of policing, the relationship between law enforcement and the public they serve has often been tenuous.
-When the concept of a uniformed police force was first championed by Sir Robert Peel in London in the early 1800s, he was met with much resistance due to fears of what would essentially be a standing army within the city; comparisons were made to police as a government-sanctioned occupying force.
+Sir Robert Peel was met with much resistance in London in the early 1800s when he first championed the concept of a uniformed police force.
+It was due to fears of what would essentially be a standing army within the city; comparisons were made to police as a government-sanctioned occupying force.
 The problem of how to enforce laws while preserving rights is not at all new.

 Public scrutiny of police officers and police departments is ever-increasing, and technology is only making that scrutiny easier.
 Officers have long been held to a high ethical standard, and so much more so now.
 Even the Rodney King tragedy in the early 1990s was a seemingly singular event due to the limited media outlets and relative cumbersome recording methods available at the time.

-Flash forward to the Age of the Internet and instant access to everything and anyone with a smartphone can easily and instantly expose any officer misconduct -- or the perception thereof -- to thousands, if not millions of people.
-And there are plenty of people who think nothing of purposefully goading officers and pushing the envelope as far as they can while remaining within their rights, all for the purpose of exposing the ignorance of police with regards to the very laws they are supposed to enforce and the rights they are sworn to uphold.
+Flash forward to the Age of the Internet and instant access to everything, and anyone with a smartphone can easily and instantly expose any officer misconduct or the perception thereof to thousands, if not millions of people.
+There are plenty of people who think nothing of purposefully goading officers and pushing the envelope as far as they can while remaining within their rights.
+In an attempt to expose the ignorance of police with regards to the very laws they are supposed to enforce and the rights they are sworn to uphold.

 More unsettling is that research by George Washington University Professor of Sociology Ronald Weitzer, among others, indicates that the public's trust in law enforcement is significantly and negatively impacted when high-profile incidents of police misconduct are publicized.
-With more and more opportunities to document police acting poorly, the need is more apparent than ever to ensure officers do the right thing for the right reasons at all times, lest the public trust in the police is diminished to the point where officers can no longer perform their jobs.
+With more and more opportunities to document police acting poorly, the need is more apparent than ever to ensure officers do the right thing for the right reasons at all times.
+Unless a change occurs, the public trust in the police will continue to diminish to the point where officers can no longer perform their jobs.

 Eroding Trust, Eroding Effectiveness

-Unfortunately, all too often officers do not help themselves in such instances.
-Rather than showing measured, thoughtful and intelligent responses, officers (at least the ones who are made famous on YouTube) view any challenge to their authority as a threat that must be subdued or eliminated.
-This bravado is getting both citizens and officers hurt and only serves to further diminish the public trust in law enforcement.
+Unfortunately, all too often, officers do not help themselves in such instances.
+Rather than showing measured, thoughtful, and intelligent responses, officers (at least the ones who are made famous on YouTube) view any challenge to their authority as a threat that must be subdued or eliminated.
+This bravado is getting both citizens and officers hurt and only serves to diminish the public trust in law enforcement further.

 - The police force exists to maintain order and prevent crime.

-- The approval and trust of the public is vital in order for police to carry out their mission.
+- The approval and trust of the public are vital for police to carry out their mission.